zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         reboot
         ```

-    1. Install Lustre, and the LDISKFS and ZFS `kmod` packages:
+    1. Install the metapackage that will install Lustre\* and the LDISKFS and ZFS 'kmod' packages:

         ```bash
-        yum --nogpgcheck --enablerepo=lustre-server install \
+        yum --nogpgcheck install lustre-ldiskfs-zfs
-        kmod-lustre-osd-ldiskfs \
-        lustre-dkms \
-        lustre-osd-ldiskfs-mount \
-        lustre-osd-zfs-mount \
-        lustre \
-        lustre-resource-agents \
-        zfs
         ```

-    1. Verify that the DKMS kernel modules for Lustre, SPL and ZFS have installed correctly:
+    1. Verify that the DKMS kernel modules for Lustre\*  SPL and ZFS have installed correctly:

         ```bash
         dkms status